jens-ox/previous.js/README.md

 - run integration tests with `bun test:e2e`
 - generate a production build with `bun build`

+## Environment Variables

+- `BASEPATH` - Set at runtime to sever the application under a basepath in your domain.

 ## Technical

 - [Typescript](https://www.typescriptlang.org/): language